 When I heard this, I suddenly had a realization.
 I could learn the songs that each bird sang and enjoy their presence that way.
 I could still tell which ones were around by hearing them and identifying them, even if I wouldn’t be seeing them up close.

 I went online, found recordings of bird songs, and gave myself a crash course in the songs of the species that, from my brief experience with the feeder, I knew were out there.
 Around dawn the next morning, I decided to try out my rudimentary knowledge.
 I could already hear muffled singing with the door to the deck closed.
 I slid it open.

-In that moment I came to understand, in an experiential way, the answer to a question I’d been asked many times as a pastor: “How can God hear everyone’s prayers at once?”
-I’d always answered the question correctly, I hope, but still theoretically.
-(In effect, “Because He’s God.”)
+My apartment filled with sound, and at that moment I came to understand, in an experiential way, the answer to a question I’d been asked many times as a pastor: “How can God hear everyone’s prayers at once?”
+I’d always answered the question correctly, I hope, but still theoretically: in effect, “Because He’s God.”
 But now I found that I myself could listen to and recognize many different bird songs at once.
 It wasn’t just that I could concentrate on one song and say, “That’s a cardinal,” then concentrate on another song and say, “That’s a house finch.”
 I could hear the totality of the singing and know what birds had to be contributing to it.

 There’s still an infinite difference between my being able to recognize a group of bird songs and God being able to give loving attention to billions of prayers at the same time.
 But I was able to share enough of the experience to make it real for me, rather than just theoretical, that God was doing this.